Pter61/osrcir2024/README.md

 # OSrCIR

-The code and complete CoT prompt will be publicly available after our paper has been accepted.
+The code will be publicly available after our paper has been accepted.